Skip to content

 What is AI SEO for dentists?

 The patient journey moved.
 A prospective patient used to open Google, scan the map pack, and click two or three practices.
-Now a growing share of them open ChatGPT, Perplexity, or Google AI Overviews and ask a direct question — “who’s the best dentist near me,” “how much is a dental implant,” “emergency dentist open now” — and the engine answers with two or three named practices.
-AI SEO for dentists is the work that makes yours one of the names.
+Now some people also open ChatGPT, Perplexity, or Google AI Overviews and ask a direct question, such as “who’s the best dentist near me,” “how much is a dental implant,” or “emergency dentist open now.”
+The system may name practices, cite general sources, or provide educational guidance.
+A baseline records the answer instead of assuming it.

 It sits on top of local SEO, but the mechanics differ.
-The engines weight entity clarity, structured data, review sentiment across multiple platforms, and third-party citations more than the map pack does — which is why a practice can rank in the local three-pack and still be absent from the AI answer.
+The engines weight entity clarity, structured data, review sentiment across multiple platforms, and third-party evidence in ways that are not fully disclosed.
+A practice can therefore see different visibility across conventional and AI-assisted search.
 For the category overview across every engine, read our generative engine optimization methodology, and for the Google-search side, our dental SEO services.

 The prompts patients actually type